Data Loss Prevention @ RBC

 Access to raw data is a plus for managers, but a necessity for auditors

+I asked users which graphs they look at the most, and had them tell me why they used those graphs.
 From their responses, I was able to categorize the data into three main pages: incident volumes, incident types and outcomes, and automated blocked events.

 Additional filters for Auditors